 Whichever option you choose, OC Leak Detection can help you.
 We can locate and quickly stop the leak as well as help determine your best course of action on the repair, we can also handle all of the water damage remediation you have had from the leak if there is any, and we can help walk you through a potential insurance claim.

-OC Leak Detection, Orange County's Slab Leak Repair Expert's
+OC Leak Detection, South Florida's Slab Leak Repair Expert's

 We would like to take this opportunity to introduce you to our company.
 OC Leak Detection is a family owned and operated company that was founded on the principal of providing the best customer service with a strong commitment to excellence.
 OC Leak Detection has been serving residents for leak detection and repair for over two decades.
 OC Leak Detection was started with the commitment to exemplify knowledge, honesty and customer service to our clients.
 Even after over two decades in the plumbing emergency and repair industry not much has changed in our commitment to excellence.

 Our expertise lies in leak detection of residential plumbing systems, pool and spa systems and the repairs of the leaks we find.
 We also specialize in water and mold damage remediation working for homeowners and insurance companies alike.
-Our team of highly skilled technicians is available in Southern California serving San Diego County, Orange County and Los Angeles County.
+Our team of highly skilled technicians is available in Southwest Florida serving Sarasota County, Charlotte County, Lee County and Collier County.
 OC Leak Detection offers trucks completely stocked to get to you when you need us the most, 24 hours a day, 7 days a week.

 OC Leak Detection Team